withastro/docs/src/pages/en/guides/cms/contentful.md

 ## Fetching data from Astro components

-Now that we have our Contentful client set up, you can fetch data from Contentful in your Astro components.
+Now that we have our Contentful client set up, you can fetch data from Contentful inside your Astro components.

 ```astro
 ---